 Many people find pensions difficult to understand.
 There are different types of schemes and plans available.
-You may have deferred pensions from your previous employers or personal pensions that haven’t been touched or contributed to for a long time.
+You may have deferred pensions from your previous employers.
+Alternatively, you may have personal pensions that haven’t received contributions for a long time.

-It is not unusual for pensions to make up a large proportion of the assets of a married couple and are often second only to the marital home.
-However, they can be difficult to value, depending on the type of scheme, as the provider’s valuation may simplify the long-term benefits associated with the plan.
+It is not unusual for pensions to make up a large proportion of the assets of a married couple.
+They are often second only to the marital home.
+However, they can be difficult to value.
+Depending on the type of scheme, the provider’s valuation may simplify the long-term benefits associated with the plan.
 It is not uncommon for an actuarial report to be requested to provide more detailed information where final salary, career average or other defined benefit schemes are involved.

 Once you understand the value of each of the schemes belonging to both of you, there are three main ways of using your pensions in the financial arrangements:

-If one spouse receives all the liquid assets and the other all the retirement assets but neither are nearing or at retirement age, there may be better ways to divide things.
+There may be better ways to divide things than one spouse receiving all the liquid assets and the other all the retirement assets.
+This is even more important if neither are nearing or at retirement age.
 It is important to consider that both parties have access to the money they need immediately for a place to live etc and also for their retirement.

 Pensions Attachment Order

-It is possible to have an attachment made to your pension for a certain percentage; for example, 25% of the pension benefits that you receive on retirement will be paid to your ex-spouse.
-These are used less commonly because there is no clean break in this option and the partner with the attachment order loses the opportunity to benefit from the pension flexibilities now available.
+It is possible to have an attachment made to your pension for a certain percentage.
+For example, 25% of the pension benefits that you receive on retirement will be paid to your ex-spouse.
+These are used less commonly because there is no clean break in this option.
+The partner with the attachment order loses the opportunity to benefit from the pension flexibilities now available.

 You can share your pension using a pension sharing order.
 Using this method, your ex would become entitled to a share in the value.
 The court would issue a pension sharing order for a specified percentage.
-The pension administrator or provider may offer them the opportunity to become a member of the scheme, although they may not, or they can sometimes transfer their share elsewhere.
+The pension administrator or provider may offer them the opportunity to become a member of the scheme.
+However, they may not.
+They can sometimes transfer their share elsewhere.
 The point at which you take your benefits, the way in which you take them and the way you manage or invest your share is your decision.
-This is therefore a clean break way to divide pension benefits and tends to be used in preference to an attachment order.
+This is therefore a clean break way to divide pension benefits.
+It tends to be used in preference to an attachment order.

-Pensions is a complex area and it would be advisable to speak to a qualified professional before finally agreeing the way in which you plan to split your pension assets with your ex.
+Pensions is a complex area.
+Therefore it would be advisable to speak to a qualified professional before finally agreeing the way in which you plan to split your pension assets with your ex.
 If you would like more information or would like to speak to us about your own situation, please contact me on 07975 922766 or at Tamsin@smartdivorce.co.uk.

 If you enjoyed this blog, we think you will enjoy reading “Do I need to review my protection on divorce?”